inno-madhukar/dmm_ble41/README.md

 If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

+# How to Release APK?

+- App is configured to create apk file. the .Apk will store in Android/app/build/Output/apk/release  Folder.
+- 1. In CMD Go to Android folder and run the Command "gradlew clean".
+  2. After running the above Execute the command "gradlew assembleRelease".
+  3. The Apk file will release in " Android/app/build/Output/apk/release ".

 # Learn More

 To learn more about React Native, take a look at the following resources: